What is the Best Medicare Supplement Plan in Pennsylvania?

 Medicare Supplement Plan G covers all co-insurance and co-payments due under Medicare Part A & Medicare Part B. With Plan G, you still pay the Medicare Part B annual deductible, which is $198 per year.

-After that you no longer have to pay the 20% co-insurance for services covered by Part B. Plan G also covers “excess charges”, which occur when the healthcare provider bills for more than the Medicare-approved amount.
+After the deductible is met, you no longer have to pay the 20% co-insurance for services covered by Part B. Plan G also covers “excess charges”, which occur when the healthcare provider bills for more than the Medicare-approved amount.

 Medicare Supplement Plans are heavily regulated by federal and state law.
 Plans in Pennsylvania are standardized.
-Online tools such as ehealthmedicareplans.com provide quotes from different insurance companies in your area.
+Online tools such as ehealthmedicare.com provide quotes from different insurance companies in your area.